Acronyms

 - Amiloride

-- Liver disease would not be expected to affect its clearance
+- Amiloride does not undergo hepatic metabolism, and liver disease is not expected to affect its clearance

 - Triamterene